This page describes how Cloud SQL uses self-managed SSL/TLS certificates to securely connect to Cloud SQL instances.

 Your application requires all three keys to connect successfully.

-These keys should be stored securely; anyone with access to these keys could
+Store these keys securely; anyone with access to these keys could

 potentially connect or intercept your data.
-The private key can not
+You can't retrieve the private key

-later be retrieved from the server, so if you lose it, you need to create
+from the server later, so if you lose it, you need to create new client

 the server generates a new